LinkStackOrg/docs/docs/faq.md

 ## How can I update LinkStack?

 LinkStack can be updated from the administrator control panel (if you are an admin).
 Updates can be installed manually or handled by the automatic updater.

+## After installing LinkStack, how do I access the admin area?

+After installation, you can access the administrator panel by visiting the `/login` page and signing in with the administrator credentials set when using the setup wizard.
+See also the [admin access](/access-admin) page.

 ## How can I contribute to LinkStack?